openbikesensor/OpenBikeSensor3dPrintableCase/MainCase/VerticalCase_JSN-AJ/logo-case-generator/README.md

   in between those paths.
 The printer will then pause and wait for the user to change the filament and confirm to resume.

+If you don't mind multiple gcode-Files, your printer does not support `M600` and your nozzle shape allows you to print around multiple layers, you can export the gcode for each color by turning the other part into a support blocker.
+If the bed keeps being heated after the print (eg. no `M140 S0` command at the end of the print), you can change filament and start with the next file.
+Printing brims can be problematic if the printed part only touches the build plate on smaller areas than the rest of the body does.